 ALGTOT = cumulative distance traversed so far, in units of maximum photon mean free paths (i.e., at the so-called Compton minimum).
-Note: if the EMF option has not been requested,
+Note: if the EMF option has not been requested, explicitly or implicitly by default, ALGTOT has always zero value

 ALRTOT = cumulative distance traversed so far, in units of radiation lengths.
-Note: if the EMF option has not been requested, explicitly or implicitly by default, ALRTOT is calculated
+Note: if the EMF option has not been requested, explicitly or implicitly by default, ALRTOT is calculated but only in an approximate way